changeworld/azure-docs.ja-jp/articles/vs-azure-tools-upgrade-projects-to-the-current-version-of-the-azure-tools.md

 <properties
-   pageTitle="現行バージョンの Azure Tools にプロジェクトをアップグレードする方法 | Microsoft Azure" description="Visual Studio の Azure プロジェクトを現行バージョンの Azure Tools にアップグレードする方法について説明します。" services="visual-studio-online" documentationCenter="na" authors="TomArcher"
+   pageTitle="How to upgrade projects to the current version of the Azure tools | Microsoft Azure" description="Learn how to upgrade an Azure project in Visual Studio to the current version of the Azure tools" services="visual-studio-online" documentationCenter="na" authors="TomArcher"